pieterjm/BliksemBier/README.md

 # BliksemBier, a Bitcoin Lightning enabled beertap

 BliksemBier is a beertap that accepts Bitcoin.
+BliksemBier consists of two components: na LNbits extension and firmware for an ESP32-based smart display (Sunton).

 ## Configuration